Japan to Expand COVID-19 Emergency Again

 - Русский

 Tokyo, Aug.
-24 (Jiji Press)--The Japanese government plans to expand its COVID-19 state of emergency again due to a resurgence of infections, ruling party sources said Tuesday.
+24 (Jiji Press)--The Japanese government plans to expand its COVID-19 state of emergency again to cover eight more prefectures due to a resurgence of infections, government sources said Tuesday.

-The government communicated the plan to the ruling Liberal Democratic Party and is expected to adopt it as early as Wednesday, the sources said.
+The new designation will run from Friday to Sept.
+12, when the ongoing emergency declaration is slated to expire.

-The state of emergency is already in place in Tokyo, Osaka, Fukuoka, Okinawa and nine other prefectures, through Sept.
-12, after the latest expansion last week.
+After seeking opinions from experts on Wednesday, the government plans to formally adopt the policy at a meeting of its coronavirus response headquarters later in the day, the sources said.

-The government is considering adding several prefectures that have called for their inclusion into the list.
+The government plans to newly add Hokkaido, Miyagi, Gifu, Aichi, Mie, Shiga, Okayama and Hiroshima prefectures to the list of areas covered by the emergency.

-Hokkaido, Gifu, Aichi and Mie have already requested that they are placed under the state of emergency.
+The state of emergency is already in place in Tokyo, Osaka, Okinawa and 10 other prefectures, through Sept.
+12, after the last expansion of covered areas last week.

 [Copyright The Jiji Press, Ltd.]